sriksmachi/openai-samples/azure-quiz/readme.md

 The following diagrams shows the high level flow.
 - Step 1: User selects a topic by entering the topic name into `Text Box`
-- Step 2: The application uses chat gpt model (gpt-35-turbo) to generate text related to the topic.
+- Step 2: The application uses chat gpt model (gpt-35-turbo) to generate text related to the topic. *For a production scenario you may feed an existing text corpus, chaptgpt is used here only for demostration purpose.*
 - Step 3: The application uses the text and appends additional prompt to generate MCQs.
 - Step 4: The application sends the questions as the response
 - Step 5: User selects the answers and clicks `Submit`